semihyagcioglu/increment/How I Work.md

 [3] [Bullet journal](http://www.bulletjournal.com/) is a great method if you fancy note-taking and making lists.

 [4] [ZenPen](http://www.zenpen.io/) is the ultimate minimalist web app I found so far for writing.
+It helps you to focus on the content.
 I just write and save as markdown to continue writing offline.

 **Thanks** to Kevin McKeown for inspiring me to write this, and Evrim Doğanyiğit, Aykut Aras, and Mehmet Kordacı for reading drafts of this.